nitish-pandey/nitish-pandey/README.md

 - 🔭 I’m currently Graduating on B.Tech(2020-24) from KIIT , Odisha , India
 - 🌱 I’m currently learning Machine Learning , Data Science and Competitive Programmimg.
-- 👯 I’m looking to collaborate on Google, Facebook or other MNCs.
+- 👯 I’m looking forward to do a lot of projects and learn new things.
+>*You can contact me if you want to colaborate*

 - 📫 How to reach me: